skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### a brief aside [.ptbrief]

 There's an Artificial Intelligence theorist whose name is Eliezer Yudkowsky.
 He is also the founder of the rationalist website _LessWrong_.
 Yudkowsky is perhaps best known for creating the term "friendly artificial intelligence."
 In his formerly prolific blogging days he used to drop in what he called _meditations_.
 He describes these meditations as being like "puzzles"[@yudkowsky_useful_2012 n.p.] designed to help people remember the ideas in the writing.
 I'm going to steal Yudkowsky's idea at various moments in this presentation but with two different purposes in mind.
 The first is to recognise that time in this online space -- a webinar -- is experienced as a different kind of time with different kinds of pressures, affordances and limits.
 To give you space to rest your eyes, and to acknowledge that how I choreograph this space-time makes a difference to how you experience it.
 The second is to provoke specific reflections from you.
 Each _meditation_ will last just 1 minute, and each will give you a chance to rest, reflect, note, imagine, drift or engage as you prefer.
+I imagine some of you might even flick over to check your email -- maybe something important has arrived.

 ---